King Lear Act 3, Scene 1 Summary

-- Kent then gives the gentleman a political update: tension between Regan's husband (Albany) and Goneril's husband (Cornwall) may result in a civil war, though they're keeping it hush-hush.
+- Kent then gives the gentleman a political update: tension between Regan's husband (Cornwall) and Goneril's husband (Albany) may result in a civil war, though they're keeping it hush-hush.

 - Aside from possibly having a war, both Albany and Cornwall may be united in one activity: plotting against the life of Lear, their father-in-law.

 - This has all been discovered by spies placed strategically in their houses as servants, and France (which has likely sent the spies) is even now preparing to make a move against these divided houses.

 - Kent asks the gentleman to be a messenger for him.
 He instructs the man to go to Dover (where Cordelia is) and report of Lear's recent ill-treatment.

 - Kent then reveals he's actually a gentleman himself, meaning that he's of noble breeding, and not just a random guy.
 But he doesn't go so far as to reveal that he's Kent.

 - He then gives the gentleman-messenger the contents of his entire purse so the messenger will be inspired to actually do the job at hand.